Sourdough Starter FAQ

 - How long will the starter keep in the packaging?

-- Our pots are good for a day or two, maybe three at room temperature as long as they are in a cool place.
+- Our pots are good for a day or two, maybe three or four around room temperature as long as they are in a cool place.
 Take postal transit time into account!
 You can put them in the fridge to keep for longer, but they will take longer to revive from chilled.

 - My order took a while to get to me is the sourdough OK?